'Days of Our Lives' actor Cody Longo found dead at his Austin residence - ExBulletin

 ‘Days of Our Lives’ actor Cody Longo found dead at his Austin residence

-AUSTIN (KXAN) Cody Longo, an actor who appeared on “Days of Our Lives,” has died, according to TMZ.
-He was 34.
+AUTIN (KXAN) Cody Longo, an actor who appeared on “Days of Our Lives,” has died, according to his family and rep. He was 34 years old.

-A family member of Longo told TMZ that his body was found in his bed at a residence in Austin on Wednesday.
-Longo’s wife worked at a local dance studio, and she told TMZ she felt uncomfortable when she couldn’t reach him and asked the police to watch him.
+A family member said TMZ Longo’s body was found Wednesday at a residence in Austin, Texas, after his wife asked police to come to the house for a wellness check.
+Longo’s wife was working at a dance studio at the time and became concerned when she couldn’t reach her husband by phone, according to TMZ’s source.

-According to TMZ, Longo’s family said he struggled with alcohol abuse for years and went to rehab over the summer.
+Alex Gittelson, a talent manager who represented Longo, indicated that Longo dead in his sleep.
+He also hosted a GoFundMe fundraiser to help cover Longo’s funeral costs.

-Although no official cause of death was released on Friday, Longo’s family believe he relapsed, TMZ said.
+“Devastated beyond words by the tragic loss of my dear friend and client, Cody Longo,” Gittelson wrote. on Twitter.
+“My heart breaks for his beautiful family.
+You will be missed bro.

 |